cod3astro/neuralprot_beta/README.md

 ### Model Quality Filter

 The prediction page exposes a three-way model quality filter that controls which model groups participate in each prediction.
 The selection is sent to the backend as `f1_threshold` in the POST body.
-All 375 models remain loaded in memory at all times — switching presets costs nothing and requires no server restart.
+All 375 models remain loaded in memory at all times, switching presets costs nothing and requires no server restart.

 ```
 Broad    (F1 ≥ 0.30) — 370 models — Maximum coverage